ASamasha/github_portfolio/README.md

-#Web site of AS Hotel
+## Web site of AS Hotel

-A modern, responsive **Hotel Website** built using HTML, CSS, and JavaScript.
+A modern, responsive Hotel Website built using HTML, CSS, and JavaScript.It allows visitors to view rooms, services, and contact the hotel easily.

+## Features
+- Room details with images
+- Booking/contact form
+- Services and facilities section

+## Technologies
+- HTML
+- CSS
+- JavaScript